gabrielmcg/Docker-docs/ops/README.md

 </p>

-<p class="p">To see how to check if the certs have been deployed correctly, see Appendix D.</p>
+<p class="p">To see how to check if your certs have been deployed correctly, see Appendix D.</p>

 </div>